 The third game-based approach is basically a mobile version of the <e-Adventure> platform.
-The purpose of this approach was to attract some young students who use their mobile phones frequently and not only for making and receiving calls and messages, but for gaming as well.
+The purpose of this approach was to attract some young students who use their mobile phones frequently and not only for making and receiving calls and messages, but for gaming as well (Figure 6 left).